usmanhameed2017/Node-JS/Important.md

 - An API (Application Programming Interface) allows two systems or applications to communicate.

 - In web development, RESTful APIs allow clients like frontend apps or Postman to interact with backend servers through HTTP requests like `GET`, `POST`, `PUT`, and `DELETE`.

+- CORS (Cross-Origin Resource Sharing) is a browser security feature that allows or restricts web applications running at one origin from making requests to another origin.

+- If your frontend and backend are hosted on **different origins**, you need to enable CORS to allow communication.

+- CORS is essential when your frontend and backend are on different origins.

+- Always restrict origins and headers in production for better security.